 Because criminal court proceedings have the safety of the public as a primary concern, women who have been the victims of domestic violence are removed from the center of criminal proceedings that relate to the violence.
 Although the attorney speaking above describes the women she represents with tremendous respect, the legal processes she refers to do not necessarily offer women the same level of respect.
-Lawyers may also withhold respect from Indigenous women who have been abused.
-A research team member was told of a prosecutor's conversation with another lawyer about a woman involved in a domestic abuse case: "This guy [said] to me, 'If it was so bad, she would leave the relationship.
-She likes it, these people like having this happen'" (Interview Prosecutor, November 2000).
+Lawyers may also withhold respect from conversation with another lawyer about a woman involved in a domestic abuse case: "This guy having this happen" (Interview Prosecutor, November 2000).